-This Bill provides for miscellaneous amendments to legislation affecting the operation of the courts of New South Wales.

-Schedule 1 amends the Children (Criminal Proceedings) Act 1987 to remove the requirement for a child under bond to notify the court of a change of address.
+This bill makes miscellaneous amendments to legislation affecting the operation of the courts of New South Wales.
+Schedule 1 to the bill amends the Children (Criminal Proceedings) Act 1987 to remove the requirement for a child under bond to notify the court of a change of address.
 A similar amendment was made in 2001 for adult bonds, as the provision was thought to be superfluous and of no practical utility.

-This amendment arises from work that is being carried out by the CourtLink project, the new case management system for the Supreme, District and Local Courts, including the Children's and the Coroner's Court.
+This amendment arises from work that is being carried out by the CourtLink project, the new case management system for the Supreme Court, the District Court and the Local Court, including the Children's Court and the Coroner's Court.

 The CourtLink project has presented the opportunity to review and streamline processes in each of the jurisdictions and to build commonality in how business is conducted across the jurisdictions.
 Having common, streamlined processes will make it easier for court staff and external users to operate the CourtLink system.
 When staff examined the requirements applying to adult and children's bonds, it became apparent that there was no benefit in retaining the additional requirement in relation to children's bonds.

-Schedule 2 amends the Commercial Arbitration Act 1984 by way of statute law revision following 45 of Schedule 8 of the Legal Profession Act 1987.
+Schedule 2 to the bill amends the Commercial Arbitration Act 1984 by way of statute law revision following clause 45 of schedule 8 to the Legal Profession Act 1987.
 That clause provides that a reference in any Act to the taxation of costs is taken to be a reference to the assessment of costs under the Legal Profession Act.
 The clause did not, however, actually amend the Acts that refer to taxation of costs.

-Sections 34 and 35 of the Commercial Arbitration Act still refer to taxation of costs and this has been confusing for some people who are unaware of clause 45 of Schedule 8 of the Legal Profession Act.

-Schedule 2 will amend sections 34 and 35 to actually remove the references to taxation of costs and replace them with references to assessment of costs.
+Sections 34 and 35 of the Commercial Arbitration Act still refer to taxation of costs and this has been confusing for some people who are unaware of clause 45 of schedule 8 to the Legal Profession Act.
+Schedule 2 also amends sections 34 and 35 to remove the references to taxation of costs and replace them with references to assessment of costs.
 It will also introduce a new section 35 to make it clear that the provisions in the Legal Profession Act relating to costs assessment with any necessary modifications apply to sections 34 and 35.

-Schedule 3 amends the Crimes (Local Courts Appeal and Review) Act 2001 to allow an appeal to the District Court where a matter is heard in the defendant's absence, and allow the District Court to order that the case be heard in the Local Court.
+Schedule 3 to the bill amends the Crimes (Local Courts Appeal and Review) Act 2001 to allow an appeal to the District Court where a matter is heard in the defendant's absence, and allow the District Court to order that the case be heard in the Local Court.

-Currently, when a person charged with a criminal offence in the Local Court does not appear, the matter can be dealt with in their absence.
+Currently, when a person charged with a criminal offence in the Local Court does not appear, the matter can be dealt with in his or her absence.
 When this occurs, a right to seek a rehearing of the matter exists under section 4 of the Crimes (Local Courts Appeal and Review Act) 2001.
 However, if this application for rehearing is refused, the only recourse for the defendant is to appeal to the District Court.
 This current process uses the District Court's valuable time and resources, and deprives the defendant of any right to appeal from the finding.
 If this subsequent application to the District Court is granted, there must be a complete hearing of all evidence in the District Court.
 To overcome this, the proposed amendment clarifies in section 11A that a right of appeal from the decision of the magistrate to refuse a rehearing be allowed to the District Court, and that the District Court be granted the ability to order a full hearing in the Local Court.
-The amendment allows only 1 appeal to the District Court from the Local Court.
+The amendment allows only one appeal to the District Court from the Local Court.